This page is about Swagger Editor Next (beta). If you're looking for the current Swagger Editor docs, visit Swagger Editor.

 dist/esm/

-which want to use SwaggerEditor as a library in their own applications and have their own build process.
+This bundle is suited for consumption by 3rd parties, which want to use SwaggerEditor as a library in their own applications and have their own build process.

 dist/umd/

-It's bundled with React defined as external.
+SwaggerEditor UMD bundle exports SwaggerEditor symbol on global object.
+It’s bundled with React defined as external.
 This allows consumer to use his own version of React + ReactDOM and mount SwaggerEditor lazily.

 npm

-SwaggerEditor is released as @swagger-api/swagger-editor
+SwaggerEditor is released as swagger-editor@5

-npm package on GitHub packages registry.
+npm package on npmjs.com.

 Package can also be produced manually by running following commands (assuming you're already followed setting up steps):